 - LOUDER THAN WAR -

-UK-based electronic/post-punk/art-pop/experimental duo tAngerinecAt create wickedly irresistible music at once dark, palpably cathartic, and pervaded by turbulent emotions.
+UK-based electronic/post-punk/dark-electro/experimental duo tAngerinecAt create wickedly irresistible music at once dark, palpably cathartic, and pervaded by turbulent emotions.

 Made up of Eugene Purpurovsky and Paul Chilton, who began collaborating together on various music and theatre projects in 2003 in Ukraine, releasing Fáinne Geal an Lae, Rise of the Underworld and Kuolema as Dark Patrick.
-The twosome launched tAngerinecAt in 2014, followed by releasing H.R V.I.P and Many Kettles, featuring the spellbinding “Roses from Blood.”
-Their four independently released albums received airplay on BBC 2, BBC 3 and BBC 6.
+The twosome launched tAngerinecAt in 2014, followed by releasing H.R V.I.P, Many Kettles, featuring the spellbinding “Roses from Blood.” and their most recent single "Something Broke Inside" Their four independently released albums received airplay on BBC 2, BBC 3 and BBC 6.

 Ardent DIYers and self producing, both artists are multi-instrumentalists, who focus on live performances discharging dynamic music generating purgative, potent, passionate compositions reminiscent of ceremonial healing rites for listeners and the musicians.

-Other musical stimuli include Pink Floyd, The Doors, Nick Cave, Merzbow, Rokia Traoré, My Dying Bride, Paradise Lost, Haldolium, Sergey Kuryokhin, Son Lux, Nirvana, Joaquín Rodrigo’s Concierto de Aranjuez, Fever Ray, Sigur Ros, Brendan Perry, and Portishead, along with an array of drone and electronic music from all over and the films of Sergey Parajanov.
+Other musical stimuli include Gesaffelstein, Son Lux, The Haxan Cloak, Pink Floyd, The Doors, Nick Cave, Merzbow, Rokia Traoré, My Dying Bride, Paradise Lost, Haldolium, Sergey Kuryokhin, Son Lux, Nirvana, Joaquín Rodrigo’s Concierto de Aranjuez, Fever Ray, Sigur Ros, Brendan Perry, and Portishead, along with an array of drone and electronic music from all over and the films of Sergey Parajanov.

 Aside from their influences, tAngerinecAt’s beguiling sound reflects and is informed by Eugene’s personal stories.